FaisalKabirGalib/dotfiles/README.md

 - Step #2

-run stow on Dotfiles dir
+you can run `./install.sh` or stow one by one as you need